pankrator/IP-2016/week 2/README.md

 ### Task 3

-Write a program which takes 3-digit number and outputs every digit on new line.
+Write a program which takes a 3-digit number and outputs every digit on new line.

 Input:
 ```